TritonDataCenter/rfd/rfd/0078/README.md

 1. a `requireIndexes` option can be passed to `findObjects` requests

-2. a new error event will be emitted in the case this `requireIndexes` option is set to true and the first `data` event emitted for the response does not contain the value `requireIndexes` in the event's `_handledOptions` property.
+2. a new `UnhandledOptionsError` `'error'` event will be emitted in the case this `requireIndexes` option is set to true and the first `data` event emitted for the response does not contain the value `requireIndexes` in the event's `_handledOptions` property.

 In order to make it both convenient for new programs using the moray client that want to opt-in into that behavior, and for existing programs who want to opt-in